JupiterOne-Archives/docs-old/guides/creating-relationships-between-entities-you-own-and-entities-you-do-not.md

 # Creating Relationships Between Assets You Own and Assets You Do Not

-The goal is to create relationships between an asset that you own and one you do not own.
+This guide teaches you how to create relationships between an asset that you own and one you do not own.
+Adding new data to the JupiterOne graph and forming relationships with that data is a common use case.
+If you're not specific with how you form relationships, you might not see the data in the graph after you have uploaded it.

 The concept of ownership in the J1 platform determines what you see.
-Without knowing how to form relationships, it may be unclear why your data does not appear in the graph.

 What is not obvious when viewing the graph is that the graph you see is the aggregation of many subgraphs.
 There are subgraphs for the AWS integration, the system mapper, and API ingested data among other things.
 All of these different subgraphs provide a cohesive set of results.
 These subgraphs denote ownership.
 For example, if subgraph 1 owns entity A, it means that entity A is in subgraph 1.
 Ownership is important because it is how J1 understands the state of everything.
+A subgraph is created by fusing the `source` and the `scope` of an entity together.
+For example, `api:your-api-call` could be a subgraph.
+These subgraphs provide identity to your data in the J1.
 When interacting with assets that are owned by various sources, you must be specific in your interactions so the resulting graph is how you expect it to look.

-Try this query:
+At the end of this guide, you should be able to run this query and see your results:

 ```
 FIND CodeModule